Moles: When Should I Worry?

 B = Border

-Benign moles typically have a regular, round border.
+Benign moles have smooth, clear edges.
 Cancerous moles tend to have irregular borders.
 If the border isn’t smooth, you should get your mole checked out.

 C = Color

-Benign moles are usually one uniform color throughout.
+Benign moles usually stick to one color.
 They can be brown, or black or pink, as long as they are one single color.
 Cancerous or pre-cancerous moles are multicolored.
 If the mole has more than one color, get it looked at.

 D = Diameter

 Imagine a pencil eraser.
 Moles smaller than the diameter of a pencil eraser are less likely to be cancer.
-If a mole is bigger than a pencil eraser, it is not necessarily cancerous, but it should be evaluated.
+If a mole is larger than the size of a pencil eraser, it doesn’t automatically mean it’s cancer, but it’s a good reason to have it looked at.

 E = Evolving